Property tax deferment annual renewal and Statement of Account

 Automatic renewal can be set up when you apply for property tax deferment or when you apply to renew.
-However, to qualify for renewal, you must continue to meet the requirements for the tax deferment program you are renewing:
+However, you must continue to meet the requirements for the tax deferment program you are renewing.

 If you haven't set up automatic renewal, you must apply to renew your tax deferment agreement after May 1 of each year or pay the next year's taxes to your property tax office.

-Note: If you're selling your home or refinancing, please contact us before you submit your renewal application as you may not qualify to have your current year taxes deferred.
+If you're selling your home or refinancing, contact us before you submit your renewal application as you may not qualify to have your current year taxes deferred.

-You can apply to renew your agreement once you’ve received your property tax notice.
-You have until December 31 of the current year to apply; however, we suggest you apply before the property tax due date to avoid late payment penalties.
+You can apply to renew your agreement after May 1 once you’ve received your property tax notice.
+You have until December 31 of the current year to apply.
+However, we suggest you apply before the property tax due date to avoid late payment penalties.

 If you have Power of Attorney and are renewing on behalf of a qualifying registered owner, you must certify the renewal with your name as it appears on the Power of Attorney document and upload a copy of this document when prompted in the application.